New Brunswick Smart Energy Communities Accelerator Pilot Program

 Empowering Canadian Communities

-QUEST Canada develops and implements programs and projects with the aim to nurture strategic partnerships, facilitate connections, empower community champions, and influence decisions makers, supporting communities across Canada on their pathway to net-zero.
-Find out more about our programs and projects:
+QUEST Canada develops and implements projects with the aim to nurture strategic partnerships, facilitate connections, empower community champions, and advise decisions makers, supporting communities across Canada on their pathway to net zero.
+Find out more about our projects: